Ahmed-Hamood/RealTimeChatApp/README.md

 # Our Application

-We are going create a realtime chat application using webSocket socket.io that communicate the client and server together thru bi-direction communication
+We are going to create a realtime chat application using webSocket socket.io that communicate client and server together thru bi-direction communication

 ## A- Initialize npm